National Minimum Wage rates from 1 April

 - People living and working in a religious community

-These rates are not advisory, where they apply, they are compulsory!
+These rates for the National Minium Wage are not advisory, where they apply, they are compulsory!

 Responsibility for monitoring that employers “obey” the NLW and NMW regulations falls on HMRC, and they have specific powers to enforce and punish business owners that fail to pay their staff the statutory rates set out above.